SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 Question: Are you using <a href ="https://www.kyc-chain.com">KYC-Chain</a> or an in-house compliance tool for verifying identities of new users?
 </aside>

-We have two options for the [SelfKey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd) backend integration.
+We have two options for Login With Selfkey backend integration.

 ### Option 1: For Non KYC-Chain Clients

-The following endpoint should be implemented on your backend: [Authentication](#e-authentication)
+The following endpoints should be implemented on your backend:

-* **Authentication** – Challenge
+* **Authentication** – Get Challenge
 * **Authentication** – Challenge Reply
 * **LWS** - Create User file
+* **LWS** - Create User
 * **LWS** - Get user token
-* **LWS** - Login endpoint (optional if onAuthCallback is implemented)
+* **LWS** - Login endpoint (Optional.
+Called if onAuthCallback is not provided)

-Currently we don't to have tools to make this process easier, but there are several options coming soon:
+Currently we don't provide backend SDKs, but there are several options coming soon to make this process easier:

 * **[Selfkey Node.js lib]** - WORK IN PROGRESS
 * **[Selfkey ASP.NET lib]** - WORK IN PROGRESS